“X-rays may not be used to fit shoes.”

 We can tie this back to aspect fairly easily.

 The perfective and imperfective aspects are defined in terms of their internal temporal structure.
 The imperfective conveys an event that is open ended, ongoing or incomplete in some way in its temporality (John was walking to the store), while the perfective convey an event structure that is self-contained without reference to any kind of internal temporal structure.
 We could conceptualize it as the difference between a solid object like a rock and free flowing liquid like water.
 One is discrete and the other is not.
 One can be counted the other cannot (cf. Once and Twice: The Countability of Events and Read This!
 Imperatives and the Countability of Events).
-This is called boundedness.
+In linguistics, we call this boundedness.
 The imperfective aspect’s temporal structure is unbounded and the perfective aspect’s temporal structure is bounded.

 Between these two descriptions, I hope you can see the parallels between the boundedness and referentiality.
 A bounded event structure (perfective) can be easily used to communicate referential events, while an unbounded event structure (imperfective) readily lends itself to non-referential events.